meganmrichardson/Medley/README.md

 ### Types of Static Semantic Errors

 - Incompatible types
+- Type mismatch in declaration
+- Types are not compatible
 - Variable has already been declared
 - Use of a non-initialized variable
 - Invalid variable type
 - Invalid types used with add, sub, mult, div, or mod
 - Incorrect use of unary operator
+- Incorrect types of binary operators
 - Index out of range
-- Type mismatch in declaration
 - Function missing return statement
 - Mismatched function return type
 - Incorrect number of function parameters
+- Incorrect type in function call
 - Function call does not exist
 - Break outside of loops or task
 - Unreachable statement
-- Types are not compatible